 Mackenzie began acting at age seven.
 She began studying improvisational comedy at age 15.
 Mackenzie studied film and acting at Northwestern University (where she graduated with honors) and improv at I.O.
 Chicago.

 Mackenzie is a graduate of the Upright Citizens Brigade Theatre and The Second City Conservatory.
 She has studied acting at The Beverly Hills Playhouse and under Lesly Kahn.
 Mackenzie has performed stand-up at The Comedy Store, UCB and The Hollywood Improv, among other stages.
 Mackenzie's Second City career has included a run of several shows, including Prom, The Martini Shot and The Mormon Family Variety Hour.
-Mackenzie currently writes and performs comedy with her sketch team Baguette, which hosts a monthly comedy show, Night, Museum at the Clubhouse in Los Angeles.
+Mackenzie currently writes and performs comedy with her sketch team Butter, which hosts a monthly comedy show at ACME Comedy Theatre in Los Angeles.

 In addition to appearing onstage, Mackenzie creates her own content.
 Her acting, writing and directing work have appeared on the front pages of Funny or Die, College Humor and Comediva.
 Her work has been screened in The Berlin Independent Film Festival, The LA Comedy Shorts Festival and The Grand Rapids Film Festival, among dozens of others.
 In 2014, Mackenzie was a finalist in Funny Or Die's "Make Em Laff" contest for her video "A Mormon Coachella Survival Guide."
 Mackenzie's direction for "Ann Romney's I Love You Women Face Cream" garnered a "Best Tube-Length Video" award at the 2013 Best Shorts Festival.